-The Mongolian capital Ulaan Bataar does not offer too many possibilities of a direct journey, we have chosen a connection with Aeroflot via Moscow as base for our tour.
-Aeroflot flies with modern western aircraft and a good service from many German and European airports via Moscow to Ulaan Bataar.
+The Mongolian capital Ulaan Bataar does not offer too many possibilities for a direct arrival.
+We have chosen a connection with Aeroflot via Moscow as a base for our tour.
+Aeroflot flies with modern western aircraft and good service from many German and European airports via Moscow to Ulaan Bataar.

-Alternatively, Turkish Airlines via Istanbul or Air China via Beijing can be used.
-These airlines may require an additional overnight stay in Ulaan Bataar to meet the group.
+Alternatively, Turkish Airlines via Istanbul or Air China via Beijing can be considered.
+An additional overnight stay in Ulaan Bataar may be necessary with these airlines to meet the group.

-Departure from Germany on 22 May in the afternoon, arrival in Ulaan Bataar in the early morning of 23 May 2020.
+Departure from Germany or any european airport is on June 3, 2022 in the afternoon, arrival in Ulaan Bataar in the early morning of June 4, 2022.

-Alternatively, you can book the classic train journey from Germany via Moscow and the Trans-Siberian Railway to Ulaan Bataar.
-For the train journey to Moscow and the transit there, plus the journey on the Transsib via Irkutsk you must plan at least 9 days.
-We have taken two days transit in Moscow as a basis, but you can also get off at any other place on the Transsib, almost every hotel and sightseeing program along the route can be booked for this.
-For a journey with the Transsib we will work out the best option for you!
+Alternatively, you can book the classic arrival by train from Germany via Moscow and the Trans-Siberian Railway to Ulaan Bataar.
+For the train journey to Moscow and the transit there, plus the journey on the Transsib via Irkutsk, you must allow at least 9 days.
+We have taken two days transit in Moscow as a basis, but you can also get off at any other place on the Transsib, for this purpose almost every hotel and sightseeing program along the route can be booked.
+If you want to travel with the Transsib, we will gladly work out the best option for you!

-After arrival in Ulaan Bataar we drive to the first photo points south of the capital, where we also want to spend the first two nights in a yurt camp.
-From there it is not far to the Omega-Loops, which we also want to use for sunrise and night shots!
+After arrival in Ulaan Bataar we will drive to the first photo spots south of the capital, where we will spend the first two nights in a yurt camp.
+From there it is not far to the Omega Loop, which we also want to use for sunrise and night shots!

 Overnight stay in a yurt camp (max.
 2 participants per big yurt), south of Ulan Bator.

-The main line of the Mongolian railway, built in Russian broad gauge of 1,520mm, is mainly used for transit between Russia and China, only a few branch lines open up the mostly deserted country.
-On the main line there are practically everything that a classic railway has to offer, from local transfer trains, mixed trains to heavy container trains.
-In addition, there are international and local passenger trains with passenger coaches in the equally classic Soviet style.
+The main line of the Mongolian railroad, built in Russian broad gauge of 1,520mm, is mainly used for transit between Russia and China.
+Only a few branch lines connect the mostly deserted country.
+On the main line, practically everything that a classic railroad has to offer, from local transfer trains, mixed trains, to heavy container trains, runs.
+In addition there are international and local passenger trains with passenger cars in the likewise classic Soviet style.

-The locomotives used are the 2M62 series and their relatives, which were built in Luhansk, Ukraine, as well as Russian series.
+The locomotives of the 2M62 series and their relatives built in Luhansk, Ukraine, and Russian series are used as traction units.
 A single DASH-7 locomotive imported from the USA is still operational.
-In addition, we expect to see the following series in service: the converted 2ZAGAL locomotives from the M62 and TE10 series, various variants of the 2TE116, as well as the very latest 2TE25KM from Russian production.
-Also from Russia comes the only rail bus of the state railway, a vehicle of the series RA-2, which runs one round north of Ulan Bataars.
+In addition, we expect to see the following series in operation: the rebuilt 2ZAGAL locomotives from the M62 and TE10 series, various variants of the 2TE116, and the very latest 2TE25KM from Russian production.
+Also from Russia comes the only rail bus of the state railroad, a vehicle of the RA-2 series, which runs one round trip north of Ulan Bataar.

-We travel north and south of the capital with modern, all-terrain vehicles.
-Every morning we receive the current train movements of the day from the central dispatcher and can thus be at the right place at exactly the right time.
-We are also connected to the stations along the route by telephone and listen to the train radio.
-In front of most trains we will see at least 2 heavy diesel locomotives, heavy freight trains are often pushed.
+We move north and south of the capital with modern, off-road vehicles.
+Every morning we receive the current train movements of the day from the central dispatcher and can therefore be at the right place at the right time.
+We are also connected by telephone to the stations along the route and listen to the train radio.
+In front of most trains we will see at least 2 heavy diesel locomotives, heavy freight trains are often pushed behind.

-We take pictures at the famous Omega-Loop, an almost circular horseshoe curve, at the Khoolt and Bayan passes, at Schatan and along the Thunk Mountains.
-All the sites offer outstanding photo opportunities at any time of the day, especially in spring when the hills are bathed in the first green!
+We take pictures at the famous Omega Loop, an almost circular horseshoe curve, at the Khoolt and Bayan passes, near Schatan and along the Thunk Mountains.
+All places offer outstanding photo opportunities at any time of the day, especially in spring the hills are bathed in first green!
 Wherever possible, we will also take night shots!

-On the basis of our 2018 summer tour experience we have extended our stay in the Schatan Mountains by 1 day to now 3 days: this is certainly one of the most scenic areas of Mongolia, arrival and departure are not easy, and therefore a longer stay is definitely worth it!
-We will spend several nights near the gorge through the Schatan Mountains in a typical Mongolian yurt.
-Since the nomadic cattle herders will also be on their way in summer, we hope to be able to unite herdsmen, cattle and railway on one photo!
+Based on our 2018 summer tour experience, we have extended our stay in the Shatan Mountains by 1 day to now 3 days: this is certainly one of the most scenic areas of Mongolia, arrival and departure are not easy, so a longer stay is definitely worthwhile!
+We will spend several nights near the gorge through the Shatan Mountains in a typical Mongolian yurt.
+Since in summer also the nomadic cattle herders will be on the way, we hope to be able to unite herdsmen, cattle and railroad on one photo!
 We spend another night in an accommodation near Thunk.

-Accommodation during the tour: 4 nights in a yurt camp with 2 participants sharing a large yurt, 1 night in wooden houses near Thunk (shared rooms) and 3 nights in Ulan Bator in a hotel (there are enough single rooms available).
-On the last day we also visit the local repair and maintenance depot of the state railway.
+Accommodation during the tour: 4 nights in a yurt camp, where 2 participants share a big yurt, 1 night in wooden houses near Thunk (shared rooms) and 3 nights in Ulan Bator in a hotel (there are enough single rooms available).
+On the last day we will also visit the local repair and maintenance depot of the state railroad.

 Meals: Breakfast, dinner.

-After breakfast the tour ends with a transfer to the airport.
+After breakfast the tour ends with the transfer to the airport.